hashicorp/terraform-provider-aws/ROADMAP.md

 Where community sourced contributions exist we will work with the authors to review and merge their work.
 Where this does not exist we will create the resources and implementation ourselves.

+From [May through July](docs/roadmaps/2020_May_to_July.md), we committed to adding support for WAFv2 and Lex.
+We are happy to report that WAFv2 support is now complete and we will be finishing support for Lex immediately following the release of v3.0.0.
+Additionally, we planned to refactor ACM and will include the redesigned resource as part of the 3.0.0 package.
+Lastly, we spent some time researching Default Tags and want to extend a thank you to all the folks that volunteered to assist.
+We’ve written a proposal for the feature that is being reviewed internally and we hope to include the functionality in the product in the future.

-From August-Oct ‘20, we will be prioritizing the following areas of work:
+From August-October ‘20, we will be prioritizing the following areas of work:

 ## New Services